Erik Aasland

 Bio

-Dr. Erik Aasland is Affiliate Assistant Professor of Anthropology in the School of Mission and Theology where he teaches anthropology and research methods.
-He mentors doctoral students as well teaches a doctoral seminar focusing on qualitative research methods.
-As a member of the American Association of Anthropology, he serves as President of the Society for Humanistic Anthropology.
+Erik Aasland is affiliate assistant professor of anthropology in the School of Mission and Theology where he teaches anthropology and research methods.
+He mentors doctoral students and teaches a doctoral seminar focusing on qualitative research methods.
+As a member of the American Association of Anthropology, he serves as president of the Society for Humanistic Anthropology.
 His areas of specialization are ethnography, orality, and folklore.

 Publications

-Erik has an upcoming Edited Volume co-authored with Gulnara Omarbekova: Contemporary Kazakh Proverb Research: Digital, Cognitive, Literary and Ecological Approaches.
+Dr. Aasland has an edited volume coauthored with Gulnara Omarbekova: Contemporary Kazakh Proverb Research: Digital, Cognitive, Literary and Ecological Approaches.
 He published in Proverbium: Yearbook of International Proverb Scholarship on contrasting discourse ecologies for two Kazakh proverbial calls to action.
 He has also published in Western Folklore on proverb pragmatics.